EDITOR’s NOTE: This was written pre-pandemic. So there are safety guidelines in play when ordering. Make sure to check

-It’s the most wonderful time, of the year…Sullivan’s opening day on February 29th!
+It’s the most wonderful time, of the year…Sullivan’s has officially opened!
 There is no sign spring is on it’s way as powerful, as beautiful, and as fattening as these four simple words: half-price hot dogs.

 That’s right, Sullivan’s is back.
 And with all the jamokes who don’t know the Sully’s Rules (PS Hey, TLC!
 Sully’s Rules – about the goings ons in Sullivan’s is actually a show I’d watch)